sgiyw111/h0nde-Group-Finder/README.md

 # Setup
 0. Download the [latest release](https://www.python.org/downloads/) of Python and install it with the [Add to PATH](https://datatofish.com/wp-content/uploads/2018/10/0001_add_Python_to_Path.png) option checked.
-1. [Download](https://github.com/h0nde/roblox-claimable-group-finder/archive/refs/heads/main.zip) this repository and extract it to a folder.
+1. [Download](https://github.com/NotZkoo/h0nde-Group-Finder/archive/refs/heads/main.zip) this repository and extract it to a folder.
-2. Create a `proxies.txt` file within the folder and fill it with your HTTP proxies.
+2. Fill proxies.txt with your HTTP proxies.
 3. Click the `File` tab on your file explorer window, then click `Open PowerShell`.
 4. Execute the command in the `Usage` section below.